exasol/sqlalchemy-exasol/doc/user_guide/configuration/security.rst

 .. warning::
     Due to the increased security risks, this change should :octicon:`alert` **NEVER** be used for production.

-    For more context regarding the security risks of disabling certificate verification, see `An introduction to TLS <https://github.com/exasol/tutorials/blob/1.0.0/tls/doc/tls_introduction.md>`__.
+    For more context regarding the security risks, see `An introduction to TLS <https://github.com/exasol/tutorials/blob/1.0.0/tls/doc/tls_introduction.md>`__.

 .. code-block:: python